 Growth can help increase drive and help you reach your business objectives.
 Essentially, you’ll need to lay out effective growth-building strategies if you want your business to do well.

-Organic growth strategies can help you grow your business, but what is organic business growth and how do you grow a business organically?
+Organic growth strategies can help you grow your business, but what is organic business growth, and how do you grow a business organically?

 There are two types of growth: organic and inorganic.

-Organic growth involves an intricate mix of experience, skill, reputation, visibility, and aptitude.
-Businesses that grow organically use internal resources without help from other companies, like developing new products or increasing sales.
+Businesses that grow organically use internal resources without help from other companies, such as developing new products or increasing sales.

-Inorganic growth is typically simple, relating to resources, liabilities, and funds.
-This is obtained growth related to mergers and acquisitions - the takeover of other companies.
+This is obtained growth related to mergers and acquisitions, which is the takeover of other companies.
 Examples include joint partnerships or opening new branches.

 If you’re wondering how to grow a business organically, you’ll need to adopt strategies that drive natural growth, using your company’s own abilities and resources.
 Examples include growing your customer base, forming new business models, and creating new product lines.